FLUX-SE/all_docs/en_US/spat_revolution_doc/Installation_and_Activation.md

 ## Center Preferences and Options
 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/Center/Generic/Preferences.jpg ':class=img-title')
-> *Spat Revolution Send/Room/Return plugins are available in VST-64bit, AU-64bit and AAX-64bit only.*
+> *_SPAT Revolution_ Send/Room/Return plugins are available in VST-64bit, AU-64bit and AAX-64bit only.*

 This preference page will allow you to choose various installation options such as preferred plug-in formats for your system.
 Choosing your format and returning to the main page by pressing the OK button will show all your install options for software and plugins based on the desired formats chosen.